kubernetes-sigs/kind/site/content/docs/user/using-wsl2.md

 ## Getting Windows 10 Insider Preview

 Download latest ISO at https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewadvanced .
-Choose "Windows 10 Insider Preview (FAST) - Build 18912".
-If there's a later build number, get that instead and then you can skip the work to upgrade to 18917.
+Choose "Windows 10 Insider Preview (FAST) - Build 18932".
+If there's a later build, that will work too.

 ### Installing on a virtual machine